 PayPal is the most popular way to make payments online.
 It is used by hundreds of millions of people to buy all kinds of stuff on the internet, or send money to their loved ones quickly, and it's also one of the safest and most widely used method to deposit and withdraw money to an online poker account.

 Creating a personal PayPal account is free and very easy to do.
 All you need is an email address and a password, and you can link your account to a bank account, debit/credit card, or even load money directly to your PayPal account in order to make payments to your online poker account.
 PayPal casinos are also popular, offering the same, easy and safe method of depositing.

-The good news for online poker players is that most, if not all, internet poker rooms waive any processing fees from being charged to the deposits or withdrawals they make to their accounts.
-Sometimes a fee may apply over payments of a certain size, but in most cases there is a cap that limits the amount you’ll be charged.
+The good news for real money poker players is that most, if not all, internet poker rooms waive any processing fees from being charged to the deposits or withdrawals they make to their accounts.
+Sometimes a fee may apply over payments of a certain size, but in most cases there is a cap that limits the amount you'll be charged.

 PayPal itself doesn't charge users any fees when making payments to online merchants, including poker rooms on the internet.
 However, depending on the currency you're using and the country you live in, there may be a withdrawal fee applied when you transfer money from your PayPal account to your bank account or card.
 This is usually worked out as a small percentage of the sum being withdrawn.